-- Advance notice period will be 5 years (i.e. rollover to be done before every 5th anniversary). - Both, NCLE (National Company for Leaning & education) and AlGhad Schools will be party to the Lease Agreement, and NCLE will be co-signing the Lease Agreement as well. - NCLE will act as a corporate guarantor behind the lease payments. - NCLE, in its capacity as owner of AlGhad, will issue promissory notes on a 5-year basis (on a rolling basis, including any and all rollover periods). - Also, NCLE (National Company for Learning & Education) will act as a corporate guarantor behind the lease payments. - NCLE, in its capacity as owner of AlGhad, will issue promissory notes on a 5-year basis (on a rolling basis, including any and all rollover periods). - The lease term payments are referred below and should occupation be beyond 10 years:
+- Advance notice period will be 5 years (i.e. rollover to be done before every 5th anniversary). - Both, NCLE (National Company for Leaning & education) and AlGhad Schools will be party to the Lease Agreement, and NCLE will be co-signing the Lease Agreement as well. - NCLE will act as a corporate guarantor behind the lease payments. - NCLE, in its capacity as owner of AlGhad, will issue promissory notes on a 5-year basis (on a rolling basis, including any and all rollover periods). - Also, NCLE (National Company for Learning & Education) will act as a corporate guarantor behind the lease payments. - The lease term payments are referred below should occupation be beyond 10 years: